On the Maximal Monotone Operators in Hadamard Spaces: Flat Hadamard space

 Let $\mathcal{P}\in\{\mathcal{F}_l, \mathcal{F}, \mathcal{F}_g\}$.
 It follows from {\rm{\rm\cite[Remark 3.3(ii)]{MRMA2}}} that the $\mathcal{P}$-property is independent of the choice of the point $p\in X$.

-Recall that \cite[Definition 3.1]{LurieNotes} an Hadamard space $(X,d)$ is called \textit{flat} if equality holds in the CN-inequality \eqref{cn}.
+Recall that \cite[Definition 3.1]{LurieNotes} a Hadamard space $(X,d)$ is called \textit{flat} if equality holds in the CN-inequality \eqref{cn}.
 Some examples of flat Hadamard spaces are Hilbert spaces and closed unit balls in any Hilbert space.